mika-alaoutinen/kiskotaan-backend/queries-service/readme.md

 - Implement REST endpoints using a reactive programming style.
 - Try out MongoDB just for the heck of it.

+## Managing test data
+A test data set is inserted into the database using Liquibase Mongo extension.

 ## Tehnical issues
 A note on technical issues.